Enhydriodon: Pakistan and India

-The carnivoran fossil records of the Tatrot Formation in India are scarce, but amongst the extinct members that existed with E. falconeri in the Pliocene were the otter Amblonyx barryi, the machairodont cat Metailurus, and hyeana Lycyaena.
-Herbivorous mammals found at the Tatrot Formation on the Potwar Plateau include the highly diverse bovids (Kobus, Antilope, Sivacobus, Vishnucobus, Gazella, Proamphibos, Sivoryx, and Leptobos), cervids (Cervus, Axis, and Rucervus), suids Hippohyus and Potamochoerus, proboscideans Stegodon and Elephas, the equid Eurygnathohippus, the anthracothere Merycopotamus, the hippopotamus Hexaprotodon, the giraffid Sivatherium, and the tragulid Vishnumeryx.
-The porcupine Hystrix and the rabbit Alilepus were both relatively newer immigrants of the Indian subcontinent that had coexisted with the endemic bamboo rats (Rhizomys), their remains being found at the Dhok Pathan and Tatrot formations.
+The carnivoran fossil records of the Tatrot Formation in India are scarce, but amongst the extinct members that existed with E. falconeri in the Pliocene were other lutrines, machairodontines, and hyaenids.
+Herbivorous mammals found at the Tatrot Formation on the Potwar Plateau contain highly diverse assemblages of bovids but also include cervids, suids, elephantids, stegodontids, hipparionines, anthracotheres, hippopotamids, giraffids, and tragulids.
 The crocodilians Crocodylus and Rhamphosuchus, the pelican Pelecanus, turtles (Batagur, Geoclemys, Hardella, and Pangshura), and the freshwater crab Acanthopotamon are reported from at least the Tatrot or Pinjor Formations of India as well, indicating an active freshwater habitat that E. falconeri and later E. sivalensis were present in.

 Amongst carnivoran taxa, Enhydriodon is the longest-lasting caniform genus to have ever existed within the Siwaliks of the Indian subcontinent, identified from the Nagri-Pinjor formations.
 However, the species identified within the Pinjor Formation of the Plio-Pleistocene epochs is E. sivalensis, which suggests that E. falconeri after a long time of relative success eventually might have gone through anagenesis by the Pliocene.
-Other carnivoran genera that were found in the Pinjor Formation included the newly arrived canids Canis and Sivacyon, mustelids (Mellivora, Sinictis, and Amblonyx), ursids Agriotherium and Melursus, felids (Megantereon, Panthera, Sivafelis, and Felis), hyaenids (Crocuta, Hyaenictis, and Pliocrocuta), and the viverrids Vishnuictis and Viverra.
-Other mammalian genera found within the Pinjor Formation includes the hedgehog Chandysorex, the hominoid Homo (specifically Homo erectus(?)), the old world monkeys Theropithecus and Procynocephalus, rodents (Nesokia, Rattus, Hystrix, Mus, Cremnomys, Golunda, Dilatomys, Hadromys, Tatera, Rhizomys, and Bandicota), the lepoid Caprolagus, proboscideans Elephas and Stegodon, the horse Equus, the rhinoceroses Coelodonta(?) (=Punjabitherium(?)) and Rhinoceros, suids Potamochoerus and Sus, the deer Cervus, the giraffid Sivatherium, and bovids (Sivacapra, Damalops, Oryx, Sivacobus, Antilope, Hemibos, Bubalus, Leptobos, Bison, and Bos).
+Other carnivoran genera that were found in the Pinjor Formation included the newly arrived canids as well as mustelids, ursids, felids (machairodontines, pantherines, and felines), hyaenids, and viverrids.
+Other mammalian genera found within the Pinjor Formation includes hominids, cercopithecids, rodents of various families, proboscideans, equines of the Equini tribe, rhinocerotids, suids, cervids, giraffids, and bovids.